Jaynivaan/my-html-css-projects-wisdom-saras-2025/README.md

  updated the nav routing in all files and learned ../ routing to a file in parent dir.

 -the font color assignment completed using the color name and color hex code.
+-three h1 tag and three p tags added as part of font face and size assignment.

  _